ehouse/kackle/readme.md

 ### Setup

-Add `export PATH=$PATH:$HOME/Projects/kackle/scripts` to your zshrc or bashrc file.
-Replace `/Projects/kackle/bin` with the location of the project on your machine.
+Add `kackle/bin` to your path and you're good to go.
+Run `kackle -s` to create a skeleton project in the current working directory.

 ```
 [ehouse@myon-2 kackle]$ cd sample